 No, North Carolina is not a no-fault state.
 Instead, North Carolina is an at-fault state, which means the driver who causes an accident uses their insurance to cover the other driver’s bills after the collision.
 Depending on their policy, the at-fault driver may have insurance to cover their injuries and damages, too.

 However, just because North Carolina is an at-fault state does not always mean the at-fault driver covers injuries and damages after an accident.
+Several factors can impact the amount of compensation you’re entitled to after a wreck.
 In many cases, proving fault in an accident leads to significant delays in compensation for victims’ injuries and damages, and insurance companies deny justified claims every day.
 This is why an auto accident attorney who is well-versed in North Carolina car insurance laws is essential for your car accident case.

 North Carolina Car Accident Attorneys Who Put You First